StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

    def home(page):
        return render_template(page)

 In the example above, the ``home()`` function is taking a parameter, ``page``.
-To declare that a portion of the route is a variable, enclose it with < and >.
-The content must match the name of the parameter.
+To declare a variable in the route, enclose the name with ``<`` and ``>``.
+The variable name must match the name of the parameter.

 .. important::
-   When you declare a variable in the in the route, you need to declare that variable as a parameter in the function definition and vice versa.
-The only exception is when you declare that parameter with a default value.
+   When you declare a variable in the route, you need to declare that variable as a parameter in the function definition and vice versa.
+The only exception is when you gave the parameter a default value.

 Let us look at a more complex example:
 ::